charvijain12/MazeCraft/Readme.md

 # MazeCraft: Algorithmic Pathfinding 🌀

-MazeCraft is a Python program that specializes in finding a path through a maze.
+Welcome MazeCraft is a Python program that specializes in finding a path through a maze.
 It takes an input image of the maze and generates a `.gif` file that vividly illustrates the solution path.

 ## Getting Started 🚀